shuftipro/Android-SDK/verification-without-ocr/README.md

 	Minimum: **6 characters**
 	Maximum: **250 characters**

-	Once verification is complete, User is redirected to this link after showing the results.
+	Once the verification process is complete, the user is moved to a ‘Redirect URL’ after the results have been displayed.

 * ## verification_mode

     Required: **Yes**
     Type: **string**

-    This key specifies the types of proofs that will be provided for verification.
-If you set the verification_mode to “video”, a 10-second video will be captured of the end-user.
-If you set the verification_mode to “image”, proofs will be captured in the form of images.
+    This key specifies the types of proof that will be provided for verification.
+If you set the verification_mode to “video”, a 10-second video of the user will be captured.
+If you set the verification_mode to “image”, proof will be captured in the form of users’ images.

 * ## Asyncronous Feedback

 	If ```async``` value is set to **TRUE** while creating Shuftipro instance you will instantly get the user's control back so you do not have to wait for the verification results.
 When a request is completed you will automatically get a callback.

 ## Get Started with SDK

-See the sample project provided to learn the most common use.
-Make sure to build on real device.
+Take a look at the sample project below to learn how it is commonly used.
+Make sure to build on a real device.

 ```
 import com.shutipro.sdk.Shuftipro;
 import com.shutipro.sdk.listeners.ShuftiVerifyListener;